opitt/advent-of-code-2020/README.md

 * Thanks to Björn Söderqvist aka cybear for the inspiration to track learning in the README.md file

 _About Github_
-* To add my 5 solutions to github.
+* Finally learned (again) to create a public github repo and add my daily solutions to it.

 _About Python_
 * I wanted to practice the zip and map functions.
 I noticed that the [map()] creates a list containing a map object, instead the content of the mapping operation.
 Instead list(map()) works as I wanted.